 METHODS

 This prospective case-control study compared the effect of two different nutrient drinks on GI symptoms in 10 IBS patients (patients) and 10 healthy controls (controls).
-The 500 kcal high nutrient drink and the low nutrient 250 kcal drink, were given in randomized order on separate days.
+The 500 kcal high nutrient drink and the low nutrient 250 kcal drink were given in randomized order on separate days.
 Symptoms were assessed just before and at several time points after drink ingestion.
-Global dyspepsia or abdominal scores were derived from individual symptom data recorded by two questionnaires designed by our group, the upper and the general GI symptom questionnaires, respectively.
+Global dyspepsia and abdominal scores were derived from individual symptom data recorded by two questionnaires designed by our group, the upper and the general GI symptom questionnaires, respectively.
 Psycho-social morbidity and quality of life were also formally assessed.
-The scores were compared between patients and controls by single factor ANOVA test.
+The scores of patients and controls were compared using single factor analysis of variance test.

 RESULTS

-At baseline, compared to controls, IBS patients had significantly higher levels of GI symptoms such as gastro-esophageal reflux (P = 0.05), abdominal pain (P = 0.001), dyspepsia (P = 0.001), diarrhea (P = 0.001) and constipation (P = 0.001) as well as higher psycho-social morbidity and lower quality of life.
+At baseline, IBS patients compared to controls had significantly higher levels of GI symptoms such as gastro-esophageal reflux (P = 0.05), abdominal pain (P = 0.001), dyspepsia (P = 0.001), diarrhea (P = 0.001), and constipation (P = 0.001) as well as higher psycho-social morbidity and lower quality of life.
 The very low incidence of GI symptoms reported by control subjects did not differ significantly for the two test drinks.
-Compared with the low nutrient drink, after the high nutrient drink, the IBS patients had significantly more dyspeptic symptoms at 30 (P = 0.014), 45 (P = 0.002), 60 (P = 0.001) and 120 min (P = 0.011).
+Compared with the low nutrient drink, IBS patients with the high nutrient drink had significantly more dyspeptic symptoms at 30 (P = 0.014), 45 (P = 0.002), 60 (P = 0.001), and 120 min (P = 0.011).
 Dyspeptic symptoms triggered by the high nutrient drink during the first 120 min gave the best differentiation between healthy controls and patients (area under receiver operating curve of 0.915 at 45 min for the dyspepsia score).
 Continued symptom monitoring for 24 h did not enhance separation of patients from controls.

 CONCLUSION

-A high NDT merits further evaluation as a diagnostic tool for the IBS.
+A high NDT merits further evaluation as a diagnostic tool for IBS.

 Key words: Irritable bowel syndrome; Nutrient drink test; Non-invasive; Dyspepsia; Screening